verhovsky/books-futures-explained/src/1_1_trait_objects.md

 # Trait objects and fat pointers

+> **Relevant for:**
+>
+> - Understanding how the Waker object is constructed
+> - Getting a basic feel for "type erased" objects and what they are
+> - Learning the basics of dynamic dispatch

 ## Trait objects and dynamic dispatch

 The single most confusing topic we encounter when implementing our own `Futures`